jostylr/mathpebbles/src/templates.md

             symbol = symbol.slice(ind+1).trim();

 The type can also have x,y,width,height coordinates embedded, in that order.
 It requires being in parentheses.
-To do this with katex, the type has to be specifically given and then use parentheses.
+To do this with latex, the type has to be specifically given and then use parentheses.

             if (type.includes('\u0028') ) {   //open parentheses